 - 5. Work with 3 cake pans at a time, pour a heaping 1/2 cup of batter into each pan.
 Use a spatula to evenly spread the batter in the bottom of the pans.
 They will be very skinny cake layers.
 Bake for 15 to 18 minutes, or until the cakes spring back when lightly touched.
 Cool the layers in the pans slightly, then invert the cakes onto a wire rack to cool completely.
 Wipe the pans clean and continue to fill and bake with the remaining batter.
 You will need 9 layers for this cake.

 - 6. When all the cakes have been baked, line the inside of a clean, dry cake pan with plastic wrap.
 (If the plastic wrap sticks out above the rim of the cake pan, fold it over the outside of the pan.)
 Peel the paper from the top of one cake layer and invert the layer so it’s upside down in the pan.
 (Or really, right side up, given that it was upside down on the wire rack.)
 Ladle about 1/4 cup of the warm butterscotch icing over the cake.
+(If the icing is no longer warm, rewarm it gently over low heat.)
 Top with another cake layer, paper removed.
 Continue ladling the filling evenly over each layer.
 The cake will grow higher than the cake pan as you fill; the cake pan is there just for a little foundational stability.
 Don’t worry if the edges of the cakes are a bit ragged; you’ll trim them before icing the sides of the cake.
 Just make sure the cake layers are evenly stacked, as it’s difficult to move a layer once it’s been placed on the icing.
 If at any point the butterscotch icing becomes too thick to pour easily, place it over low, low heat.
 Do not top the last cake layer with butterscotch.
 Refrigerate the cake until chilled completely through, at least 1 hour.

 - 7. Place an 8-inch circle of parchment on top of the cake.
 Carefully invert the entire stack of layers onto a wire cooling rack.
 Remove the pan and the plastic wrap.
 Hold a long, sharp knife lengthwise alongside the cake and trim about 1/4 inch evenly all around, making sure you are not tilting the blade.
 The cake should be uniformly shaped, not wider at the bottom than the top.